-The resort association proponent must submit the certified results of the petition, maps, proposed bylaws and council or board resolutions to the Ministry of Municipal Affairs and Housing for review.
+The resort association proponent must submit the certified results of the petition, maps, proposed bylaws and council or board resolutions to the Ministry of Municipal Affairs for review.
 Before approving the creation of resort association, the Minister must be satisfied that all legislative requirements have been met:

 - The area has (or has entered into an agreement to have) alpine ski lift operations and year-round recreational facilities, or is within a resort region;